Send the link below via email or IMCopy

 SP and PORT lose power due to independence movements and SP's loss in the SP-AM War.

 Ottoman Empire starting to shrink (Greece independent) and lost some Balkan regions as well as new Arab unrest in the Middle East (wanted to be independent from OTT).
-Was also weakened from the Crimean War against RU (BR and FR backed the OTTs).
+Was also weakened from the Crimean War against RU (BR and FR backed the OTTs and won).

 Tried to westernize w/ Tanzimat reforms which started to reform gov't and transition into a constitutional gov't (doesn't last but is revived w/ Young Turks.)
 Eventually fall after WWI.